john-cd/rust_howto/bk/src/contributing/dev_environment_setup.md

 ## Other {#other}

-If you are not using VS Code, install the [Dev Container CLI][dev-container-cli~github]↗ or simply install the required tools on your local machine:
+If you are not using VS Code, install the [Dev Container CLI][dev-container-cli~repo]↗ or simply install the required tools on your local machine:

 ```bash
 sudo apt-get update # Or equivalent for other distros